Embedded-Project-Mastermind/Mastermind/README.md

  <br><br>

 - Description and image of how to build a working pressable button<br><br>
- ...So when the button is released the internal pull-up resistor will put the value to high, while when the button is pressed the value will be low as it is connected to the ground.
+ ...So when the button is released the internal pull-up resistor will put the value to high, while when the button is pressed the value will be low as it is connected to the ground. <br><br>

 [Back to top](#table-of-contents)

 ---